MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/manage-function-security-roles.md

 Azure Data Explorer uses a role-based access control model in which principals get access to resources according to the roles they're assigned.
 On functions, the only security role is `admins`.
 Function `admins` have the ability to view, modify, and remove the function.

-In this article, you'll learn how to use management commands to [view existing function admins](#view-existing-function-admins) as well as [add and remove function admins](#add-and-remove-function-admins) on the function level.
+In this article, you'll learn how to use management commands to [view existing function admins](#view-existing-function-admins) as well as [add and remove function admins](#add-and-remove-function-admins).

 > [!NOTE]
 >